Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: Conclusion

 \section{Conclusion}

-In this paper, we found the information theoretic maximal DoF for the $G$-cell $K$-user $M\times N$ symmetric MIMO-IBC.
-We answered the questions for general symmetric MIMO-IC and MIMO-IBC regarding what the maximal achievable DoF of linear IA is, when linear IA can achieve the information theoretic maximal DoF and when the proper systems are feasible.
-According to the ratio of $M/N$, the DoF can be divided into two regions.
-In Region I, the information theoretic maximal DoF per user is $MN/(M+KN)$, which can be achieved by asymptotic IA.
-In this region, the sum DoF of the system can linearly increase with $G$ but at the cost of infinite symbol extension.
-In Region II, the information theoretic maximal DoF is a piecewise linear function, which is achievable by linear IA.
-In this region, the sum DoF is bounded by $M+N$.
-From the proof of the main results, we revealed when a proper system is feasible and when is not.
-As a by-product of finding the connection of the resolvable interference and aligned matrix, we proposed a unified way to design the closed-form transceiver for linear IA, which can achieve the information theoretic maximal DoF in Region II.
-The basic idea of the proof can be extended to more general asymmetric MIMO-IBC.
+In this paper, we provided the information theoretic maximal DoF for the $G$-cell $K$-user $M\times N$ symmetric MIMO-IBC network.
+For most antenna configurations in Region I, the information theoretic maximal DoF per user are $MN/(M+KN)$, which can be achieved by the asymptotic IA.
+The sum DoF linearly increase with $G$ but at the cost of infinite symbol extensions.
+For all antenna configurations in Region II, the information theoretic maximal DoF are the piecewise linear function of $M$ and $N$, which can be achieved by the linear IA.
+The sum DoF are bounded by $M+N$.
+To derive the DoF upper-bound for the networks with arbitrary antenna configurations, we proposed a unified way to construct the genie to help each BS or user resolve the maximal number of ICIs.
+By converting an information theoretic DoF upper-bound problem into a linear algebra problem, we obtained the closed-form DoF upper-bound expression for general case.
+The constructed genies constituted a genie tree, which indicates how to introduce genies to derive the tightest DoF upper-bound and how to align ICIs to derive the maximal achievable DoF.
+From the genie tree, we designed a non-iterative linear IA transceiver, which can achieve the information theoretic maximal DoF in Region II.
+The basic principles to derive the DoF upper-bound and design the feasible IA transceiver can be extended into more general asymmetric networks.